binHarby/csc302_project/index.md

 ---
 ### 1. **Business Requirements**

-  * The Payroll System is suggested to Government to be implmented as a social welfare program to benfit low wage labor/employees.
+  1. The Payroll System is suggested to Government to be implmented as a social welfare program to benfit low wage labor/employees.
-  * The Payroll System is automates payroll process and reduces fees for low wage labor/employees.
+  2. The Payroll System is automates payroll process and reduces fees for low wage labor/employees.
-  * The Payroll System is applicable to local charities or  private company Companies that have employees with around 1000AED monthly wage.
+  3. The Payroll System is applicable to local charities or  private company Companies that have employees with around 1000AED monthly wage.
-  * The Payroll System notfies labor/employees/users their avaliable payroll in escrow account accessable through their  unique individual credit cards and their monitered through their unique mobile applicaiton account.
+  4. The Payroll System notfies labor/employees/users their avaliable payroll in escrow account accessable through their  unique individual credit cards and their monitered through their unique mobile applicaiton account.
-  * The Payroll System takes into consideration thrid party payment processing rates and fees.
+  5. The Payroll System takes into consideration thrid party payment processing rates and fees.
-  * The Private Companies, Charity Program Companies and Payroll Record System has at least some Workforce that allows them to run their businesses.
+  6. The Private Companies, Charity Program Companies and Payroll Record System has at least some Workforce that allows them to run their businesses.

 ### 2. **Database Design**

-**Identifying Entities (S2L3 Objective 1)**
+**Identifying Entities**

   1. Government Programs
   2. Program Applicant